-The Jesuit Values In Action project is an opportunity for students to share their own story and experiences and the ways that one of the six selected Jesuit values have guided them.
+The Jesuit Values In Action project is an opportunity for students to share their own story and experiences and the ways that Jesuit values have guided them.
 Selected students were nominated by the Center for Student Involvement staff as active leaders who they felt embodied these Jesuit values.
-Through interviews with CSI, these students were given the space to reflect on impactful experiences at SCU, dive deeper into what the Jesuit values mean, and curate one of these experiences that exemplifies a Jesuit value to be shared with the larger SCU community.
+Through interviews with CSI, these students were given the space to reflect on impactful experiences at SCU, dive deeper into what the Jesuit values mean, and curate one of these experiences that exemplify a Jesuit value to be shared with the larger SCU community.

-Since Santa Clara University does not have an explicit list of Jesuit values that define the Jesuit identity of SCU, the following values were chosen from a fellow Jesuit institution, Regis University, who lists these 6 in their “Key Values in Jesuit Higher Education.”
+The following values were chosen from a fellow Jesuit institution -- Regis University -- who lists these six in their “Key Values in Jesuit Higher Education.”

 - Cura Personalis: Latin phrase meaning "care for the person," cura personalis is having concern and care for the personal development of the whole person.
 This implies a dedication to promoting human dignity and care for the mind, body and spirit of the person.

 - Magis: Latin meaning the “more,” magis embodies the act of discerning the greater good in a given situation to better glorify or serve God.
 Magis does NOT mean to always do or give “more” to the point of exhaustion.
 Magis is the value of striving for the better, striving for excellence.